How to lower blood sugar levels

 A diet high in fruits and vegetables is great for your health.
-They contain phytochemicals (phyto=plant), vitamins, minerals, and fibre.
+They contain phytochemicals (phyto=plant), vitamins, minerals, and fiber.
 Eating whole (not processed or juiced) fruits can help with blood sugar balance.
-Berries are particularly good, as they contain a lot of fibre and not a lot of sugar.
+Berries are particularly good, as they contain a lot of fiber and not a lot of sugar.
 Not to mention that they’re delicious!

 You can get enough anthocyanins from a regular serving of dark berries, so give them a try.

 7 – Try these blood-sugar balancing flavourings (vinegar & cinnamon)

 Try having two tablespoons of vinegar shortly before or with a meal that contains sugars or starches.

 Why?
 Because a recent analysis of several studies (a meta-analysis) showed that the vinegar can lower the blood sugar by up to 60% and the insulin by up to 130% compared to the same meal without vinegar.
 This worked for insulin-resistant people.
 Even healthy people had a significant benefit.